This article has been medically reviewed by Dr. Martin Duggan in 2021

 As loved ones near the end of their life, families, and caregivers may be surprised by a change in their overall demeanor and personality.
-Terminal agitation, also known as terminal restlessness, can cause loved one’s who are dying to be angry and upset, even if they are typically relatively calm.
+Terminal agitation, also known as terminal restlessness, can cause a person who is dying to be angry and upset, even if they are typically relatively calm.
 Depending on the person, this agitation can vary in intensity.
 Terminal illness can often lead to an individual’s mood and personality becoming twisted.
 This change of mood and personality can manifest as anger, depression, anti-social behavior, and general irritability.
-Therefore, once your loved one is close to dying, mood swings can become even more profound.
+Therefore, once your loved one is close to dying, mood swings can become profound.
 Terminal agitation can be difficult to navigate for families and caregivers.
-The following article hopes to offer a thorough guide to terminal agitation, covering its symptoms, causes, duration, and ways of alleviating the condition’s symptoms.
+The following article hopes to offer a thorough guide to terminal agitation, covering its symptoms, causes, duration, and ways for caregivers to help manage those symptoms.

 What is Terminal Agitation?

-There are different terms used when referring to the changes in a person’s character during the last days.
+There are different terms used when referring to the changes in a person’s character during the time before death.
 You may hear any of the following: terminal agitation, terminal restlessness, terminal anguish, confusion at the end of life, or terminal delirium.
 These terms are all related but might have slightly different meanings depending on the context.
 Here are some ways your loved one might show they are experiencing terminal agitation.

 - They may demand to do things by themselves that they are too weak for, whether it be walking around the room or adjusting their position in bed.